Use Water Wisely

 Sewer charges are based on how much water you use.
 The City of Milwaukee Local Sewerage Charge and the Milwaukee Metropolitan Sewerage District (MMSD) Sewer Treatment Usage Charge are based on the amount of water that passes through your water meter, whether you consumed the water or it dripped, leaked, and was wasted down the drain.
 A toilet that runs all day and night will waste 200 gallons per day, at an additional cost of about $51.50 each billing quarter or over $206.00 each year!

-The typical person in Milwaukee uses 10 Ccf of water per quarter.
-Multiply 10 by the number of people in your household to give you the number of Ccf of water used in one quarter (for example, 4 people x 10 = 40 Ccf).
+The typical person in Milwaukee uses 10 Centum cubic feet (Ccf) of water per quarter.
+Multiply the number of people in your household by 10 to give you the number of Ccf of water used in one quarter (for example, 4 people x 10 = 40 Ccf).
 If you are using much more than 10 Ccf per person per quarter, you might have something leaking in your home.
 (Look at your Milwaukee municipal services bill, which comes out quarterly and lists your water usage in Ccf.)

 Large fluctuations in use could indicate leaks.
 Expect increased water use during warm weather months if you water your lawn and garden, fill a pool, or wash your car frequently.